themaier/ChallengeAccepted/README.md

 - Also every time something is merge into main, it gets deployed automatically through a gitub actions script that copies over the contend and user docker-compose up to start the services.
+- For deployment another .env file is needed in the frontend folder.
+   - VITE_API_URL=

 ## Start Challenge-Accepted without docker-compose (optional):